Hendrik "Henk" Uiterwyk Trial Attorney Senior Partner

 Unfortunately, this is not always the case.
 Numerous unsuspecting individuals in the Tampa area suffer severe physical injuries in dog attacks every year.
 Dog attacks can be terrifying and traumatic experiences, and as a result many victims also suffer severe emotional harm.
 When a dog attack leads to lingering pain, scarring, or disfigurement, the consequences can be lifelong.

-At Abrahamson & Uiterwyk, we provide experienced Tampa dog bite attorneys for legal representation of dog attack victims in the greater Tampa area.
+At Abrahamson & Uiterwyk, we provide experienced Tampa dog bite lawyers for legal representation of dog attack victims in the greater Tampa area.
 If you or a loved one has been bitten by a dog or suffered other injuries in a dog attack, we encourage you to contact us promptly for a free, no-obligation consultation with a dog attack lawyer.